| Title: | Recurrent Event Data Analysis |

 (Nelson 2003).
 If the size of risk set remains a constant (total number of

-processes) over time (specified by adjustRiskset = FALSE
+processes) over time (specified by adjustRiskset = FALSE), the

 cumulative sample mean (CSM) function introduced in Chapter 1 of Cook and